 Clearly include a listing of all expenditures and costs for the project by task (as included in the previous item).
-In the Primary Implementation, costs associated with project administration, developing timing, Before and After Study, engineering design, system integrationproject administration, signal improvements, contingencies, and construction management, and inspection-must be identified specifically.
-Additionally, up to 10% may be included as contingency as part of the cost estimates and should be clearly identified if part of the cost.
+In the Primary Implementation, costs associated with project administration, developing timing, Before and After Study, engineering design, system integration, signal improvements, contingencies, and construction management, must be identified specifically.
 Ongoing Maintenance and Operation items must be included over the three year grant period.

-- 6. Project schedule by task - Identification of local agency funding match type (e.g., in-kind or dollarcash), source, and description including any match over twenty percent (20%).
+- 6. Project schedule by task - 7.
+Identification of local agency funding match type (e.g., in-kind or cash), source, and description including any match over twenty percent (20%).
 In-kind match may only account up to 20% of a project.
-Match beyond 20% must be dollarcash.
+Match beyond 20% must be cash.
 Additional requirements on the match type are included in the CTFP Guidelines.